theoddora/Interview_Prep/System Design/01_Communication.md

 who it claims to be.
 Similarly, the server might want to authenticate the identity of the client.

-TLS implements authentication using digital signatures based on asymmetric cryptography.
+TLS implements authentication using digital signatures based on *asymmetric cryptography*.
 The server generates a key pair with a private and a public key and shares its public key with the client.
 When the server sends a message to the client, it signs it with its private key.
 The client uses the server’s public key to verify that the digital signature was actually signed with the private key.
-This is possible thanks to mathematical properties3 of the key pair.
+This is possible thanks to mathematical properties of the key pair.

 The problem with this approach is that the client has no idea whether the public key shared by the server is authentic.
 Hence, the protocol uses certificates to prove the ownership of a public key.
 A certificate includes information about the owning entity, expiration date, public key, and a digital signature of the third-party entity that issued the certificate.
-The certificate’s issuing entity is called a certificate authority (CA), which is also represented with a certificate.
+The certificate’s issuing entity is called a *certificate authority* (CA), which is also represented with a certificate.
 This creates a chain of certificates that ends with a certificate issued by a root CA, which self-signs its certificate.